Stephen O'Rahilly: Awards and honours

+In 2023, O'Rahilly was awarded the OU Health Harold Hamm International Prize for Biomedical Research in Diabetes for his outstanding research into the link between obesity and Type 2 diabetes.

 Personal life

 O’Rahilly lives in Cambridge, England with his wife, journalist Philippa Lamb, and his stepson Felix Lamb.
 He was married to Suzy Oakes from 1990 until her death in 2011.

 He holds dual Irish and British citizenship.